Today, I will be presenting my official NFL Mock Draft 2.0 to celebrate NFL Free Agency.

 20. Jacksonville Jaguars: Xavier McKinney, S, Alabama

 Versatility so nice, the Jacksonville Jaguars decide to grab it twice.
-After adding Isaiah Simmons earlier in the first round, Jacksonville grabs another guy that can do just about everything that is asked of him in Alabama safety Xavier McKinney.
+After adding Isaiah Simmons earlier in the first round, Jacksonville grabs another Swiss Army Knife.
+Xavier McKinney is a guy that can do just about everything that is asked of him.
 McKinney is an excellent cover safety that is also capable of coming up and shining as a box safety.
 With Jacksonville completely overhauling their defense, getting multiple players who can do whatever is asked of them will be an excellent start to their rebuild.

 21. Philadelphia Eagles: Jeff Gladney, CB, TCU